learning2hash/learning2hash.github.io/tutorial.md

     	precision_history[search_radius].append(precision)

 mean_precision = [np.mean(precision_history[i]) for i in range(len(precision_history))]
-print(mean_precision)
+print(np.mean(mean_precision))
 </pre>

-The above code will produce a mean precision@10 of 0.43 across all of the 600 queries.
-This means that, on average, given a list of 10 returned images, 40% of those will be relevant to the query.
+The above code will produce a mean precision@10 of 0.38 for a radius of 0, 0.47 for a radius of 1 and 0.52 for a radius of 2.
+As we increase the Hamming radius we increase the quality of the retrieval, at the expense of checking many more candidate nearest neighbours.
+This means that, on average, given a list of 10 returned images, 50% of those will be relevant to the query when we use a Hamming radius of 2.
 This is reasonable performance, especially since the hyperplanes were generated randomly!
 We now investigate how learning the hyperplanes (i.e. learning to hash) can afford a much higher level or retrieval effectiveness.

 _Acknowledgement:_ Parts of this tutorial were inspired by the text-based LSH tutorial [here](http://ethen8181.github.io/machine-learning/recsys/content_based/lsh_text.html).